RaphaelOlivier/transboost/README.md

 * *error* : given correct and predicted data, it computes the prediction error, that is the proportion of wrong predictions.
 * *weightedError* : the same except each example is assigned a weight and counts as much in the error rate.
 An optional rgument D holds weights ; if not filled uniform weights will be used (that is, usual error).
 * *testhyp* : given a hypothesis, features, labels and weights, classifies the data and returns the prediction and the weighted error.
 * *learnSVM* : takes training data X and labels y.
-Returns a hypothesis based on rbf kernel SVM fitted with the given data.
+Returns a rbf kernel SVM fitted with the given data, along with the training error.
 An argument gamma may take the coefficient for svm (see sklearn.svm.SVC).
 * *testSVM* : takes a trained kernel, features, labels and weights.
 Returns weighted error and prediction.
 ### series
+Time series are a particular application of transfer lerning, where the source domain contains time series, and the target domain contains similar time series, but shorter.
+It may be very useful to learn how to classify short, incomplete time series, while your labelled dataset are mostly composed of complete series ; hence the idea to project incomplete series on complete ones using TransBoost.

+Our datasets contain long series.
+To classify short ones, we will cut them.

+It is designed to us random mode in the **ProjFinder** class.
+#### series.py
+Functions that help building hypothesis on time series.
+One is *svmhyp* : given data and labels, it returns a svm-based hypothesis using *learning.learnSVM*.

+The others are projection function that help filling the projFinder function.
+For each function *f*, there is a *f_param* function that, given some information (typically the lengths of source and target series), will return a collection (or yield a generator) of parameters sets.
+Look at each one for some details
+#### seriesGeneration.py
+Functions that help create of manipulate series datasets.
+* *genere_dataset* : given a number of elements, a length of series, a path and various sets parameters (ranges of oscillations, deviations of noise, slopes of main classes,...), builds and returns a dataset.
+* *cutSeries* : given a dataset of series *X* of length *L* and a length *l* < *L*, returns the dataset whose elements are the l first measures of the elements of X.
+#### seriesTesting
+Functions used to launch large sets of experiences to apply transBoost on time series and save and display the results.
 ### examples
 ## Differences in TransBoost3
 TODO